The Pros and Cons of Underground Data Centers

 The Pros of Underground Data Centers

-Underground data centers have natural benefits that are appealing for critical information storage.
+Underground data centers offer natural benefits that make them appealing for storing critical information.
 Firms should consider these underground data center pros:

 1. Rapid Construction